‘General Hospital’ Spoilers: Drew And Sam Divorcing, JaSam Reunion Could Be Closer Than Ever

 Drew and Sam sat down this week on General Hospital to discuss their future together.
 With Sam loving both men and seeking to find herself, it was looking bleak.
 They both finally agreed that ending their marriage was the best thing right now.
 This was a sad moment for the fans who wanted this couple to survive, even after the real Jason Morgan came back from the dead.
 It looks like that JaSam reunion that was fully expected to happen is getting closer than ever.

 Sam and Jason’s future together may not happen right away.
 Sam is taking her time to figure out exactly what she wants in her life and who she wants to spend it with.
 The way she is always staring at her former husband, it looks like she will be in his arms soon enough.
-But you just never know if the writers will throw in a twist or two in this story line.
-Maybe in the end she and Drew will eventually get back together.
+But you just never know if the writers will throw in a twist or two into this storyline.
+Maybe, in the end, she and Drew will eventually get back together.

 #MCM: Our thanks to @kellymonaco1 for sharing this gem in the midst of filming this year's #NursesBall.
 Maybe Drew should make jean jackets his thing. #ManCrushMonday #BillyMiller #GH55 #GH pic.twitter.com/Q4ZaF0tS66